 The Pool of Remembrance

 The Memorial has a reflective pool which is at the far terminus of the Memorial site.
 It encircles the Freedom Is Not Free Wall and Alcove at the base of which are numerically listed the soldiery cost of the war in terms of KIA (Killed in Action), WIA (Wounded in Action), MIA (Missing in Action), and POW (Prisoners of War).
-The Pool is encircled by a walkway along which benches are located.
+The Pool is encircled by the Wall of Remembrance.

 - Killed in Action: U.S.A.
 36,634, U.N.
 628,833

 “FREEDOM IS NOT FREE”…Takes legions of men and women who fought a war against oppression … a memorial of faces, complimenting the memorial of names across the reflecting pool.

 The Wall of Remembrance

 The newest focal point to the Korean War Veterans Memorial — a remembrance wall featuring the names of 36,634 Americans who died supporting the war and more than 7,174 Koreans who died while augmenting the Army.
 Their names are organized by rank and respective branch of service, demonstrating how the war’s burden fell unevenly across the military.

 The Wall consists of 100 granite panels weighing between six and eight tons.
 The first 84 blocks are Army, the next 10 are for the Marine Corps, Navy has two and the last four are for the Air Force.